tig/Premise/Premise Protocol Docs.md

     POST HTTP/1.1
     User-Agent: SYSConnector/1.0 (WinNT)
+    SYSConnector: true
     Connection: Keep-Alive
     Cookie: <cookie>
     Content-Type: text/plain
     Content-Length: <contentlength>
-    SYSConnector: true

     <content>

-If you do not specify then Premise will close the HTTP connection after each response.
+If you do not specify `Connection: Keep-Alive` then Premise will close the HTTP connection after each response.
+It is not clear what happens if you don't specify `SYSConnector` (it may have something to do with authentication).

 ## Normal Responses
 Responses are standard HTTP (except in "fast mode", described elsewhere).
 Generally of the form: